pnp/sp-dev-solutions/solutions/ModernSearch/react-search-refiners/README.md

 #### Elements previews

-Previews are available, **only for the list view**, for Office documents and Office 365 videos (not Microsoft Stream).
+Previews are available by default for list and tiles layouts, for Office documents and Office 365 videos (not Microsoft Stream).
 The embed URL is directly taken from the `ServerRedirectedEmbedURL` managed property retrieved from the search results.

 <p align="center">
   <img width="500px" src="./images/result_preview.png"/>